Associate Professor Kate Willink

 Teaching is at the heart of the human experience.
 I feel strongly that the primary obligation for any so-called expert is to make themselves and their material as available and applicable to the public as possible.
 Aside from the basic communication courses I have taught at DU (Speaking on Ideas That Matter, Small Group Communication, Communication in Popular Culture), I have more than ten years of teaching experience in academic debate and speech including a 2009 National Parliamentary Debate Association National Sweepstakes Championship.
 I encourage every member of the community to take an early, active, and (most importantly) diverse interest in oral advocacy and deliberation, and I have explored multiple co-curricular formats to that end including: parliamentary debate; policy debate; Lincoln-Douglas debate; British parliamentary ("Oxford") debate; impromptu, extemporaneous and platform speaking; as well as solo and duet dramatic interpretation.
 I attempt to structure class time more as a discussion among experts-in-training rather than as a transmission-driven attempt to learn "facts."
 I encourage everyone to genuinely and exhaustively take up any and all efforts to "make sense" of the world, and I believe that our willingness to engage those efforts has a profound effect on "the world" as we see it.

-Jenny Roberts, communications major
+Paige Dvorak, communications major

 Why a communications major?